How do we evaluate new source requests for daily.dev?

 ✅ Sources that are generating exciting and professional content.

-✅ Sources that publish new content regularly (at least once a week).
+✅ Sources that publish new content regularly.

 ✅ Sources that have published a substantial amount of content to date.